-Code Description PLO9 Work in a team, identifying individual and collective goals; exercising initiative and personal responsibility when performing roles in a manner appropriate to achieving team goals.
-PLO10 Present a sophisticated and integrative appreciation of the influence that technical, engineering, legal, political, social and cultural perspectives can have on developing sustainability and adaptation strategies; PLO11 Gain specialist knowledge of behavioural, social and systems approaches to delivering the transformational social changes needed to bring about environmental and social sustainability and adaptation; PLO12 Gain experience in techniques to assess, measure and monitor the effectiveness of behaviour change approaches and motivations towards sustainability.
+Code Description PLO1 Demonstrate a holistic, systematic and sophisticated understanding of the concepts, issues, and theories of sustainability and ecology within the context of environmental, social and economic sustainability (e.g. Consequences and urgency of environmental change on the equilibrium of ecosystems, trade-off between human activities and conservation, ecosystem services, adaptation capacity to anthropogenic or natural disturbances and management of natural resources); PLO2 Demonstrate a thorough understanding of the logistical issues involved in planning and conducting scientific research and study; PLO3 Collate and handle data, carry out statistical analyses and modelling where appropriate.
+PLO4 Communicate effectively in written and oral forms to a wider audience; PLO5 Make effective use of communication and IT to gather and use evidence and data to find, retrieve, organise and exchange new information; PLO6 Demonstrate clarity, fluency, and coherence in a variety of written forms and expression; PLO7 Organise tasks and manage time effectively; PLO8 Design, investigate, and present an extended and independently-conceived piece of research; PLO9 Work in a team, identifying individual and collective goals; exercising initiative and personal responsibility when performing roles in a manner appropriate to achieving team goals.
+PLO10 Present a sophisticated and integrative appreciation of the influence that technical, engineering, legal, political, social and cultural perspectives can have on the functioning of ecosystems and the management of natural resources; PLO11 Gain specialist knowledge of sustainability and ecology, including that of behavioural issues surrounding anthropogenic attitudes to biodiversity and conservation; PLO12 Gain experience in techniques to assess, measure and monitor natural resource use and the impacts on dynamics and functions of ecosystems.
 PLO13 Develop and sustain arguments in a variety of written and numerical forms, formulating appropriate questions and using primary and secondary evidence; PLO14 Critically evaluate methods, analyses, conclusions and relevance from interdisciplinary sources, and where appropriate, propose new hypotheses from congruent argument, of current research and advanced scholarship; PLO15 Synthesise a clear understanding of the various attitudinal, legal, institutional and ethical considerations and developments associated with sustainability and adaptation in an area of practice; PLO16 Display a holistic and sophisticated understanding of how knowledge is advanced through research, and produce clear, logically argued and original written work.
-PLO17 Analyse the effectiveness of approaches to driving forward sustainable change, at a range of societal scales from individual, community, to governmental.
+PLO17 Analyse biodiversity and ecological restoration practices, in a variety of environments;